-This year, nearly 16,700 women in Victoria will be diagnosed with cancer, and around 5,200 will die from the disease.
-More than 6,500 Victorian women will be diagnosed with breast or gynaecological cancer.
+This year, approximately 16,200 women in Victoria will be diagnosed with cancer, and around 5,200 will die from the disease.
+More than 6,400 Victorian women will be diagnosed with breast or gynaecological cancer.

 By living a healthy lifestyle and participating in recommended screening programs, women can significantly reduce their risk of developing cancer and increase their chances of discovering it early.